SiniNumminen/website/_pages/3-projects.md

 permalink: /Projects/
 ---

-* [Power demand and technology adoption study in rural India 2017 - 2019](http://sais-isep.org/?p=1984){:target="_blank"} - Since 2017, I have advised in a project on technical questions of energy systems as a Student Fellow at SAIS-ISEP.
+## Power demand and technology adoption study in rural India 2017 - 2019

+Since 2017, I have advised in a [project](http://sais-isep.org/?p=1984){:target="_blank"} on technical questions of energy systems as a Student Fellow at SAIS-ISEP.
 The two year project is an ambitious and comprehensive program on technology adoption, power demand, and willingness to pay for mini-grid power in rural India for the Initiative for Sustainable Energy Policy (ISEP) at the Johns Hopkins School of Advanced International Studies (SAIS).

-* [A Frugal Innovation Approach to Dynamic Electricity Pricing in Rural India: A Field Experiment 2016 - 2017](http://egap.org/registration/1662){:target="_blank"} - In 2016, I participated in an extensive measurement experiment of PV micro-grid supply and demand in Uttar Pradesh in India in collaboration with Columbia University and Boond Ltd, an Indian social entrepreneur.
+## A Frugal Innovation Approach to Dynamic Electricity Pricing in Rural India: A Field Experiment 2016 - 2017

+In 2016, I participated in an [extensive measurement experiment](http://egap.org/registration/1662){:target="_blank"} of PV micro-grid supply and demand in Uttar Pradesh in India in collaboration with Columbia University and Boond Ltd, an Indian energy access company and a social enterprise.
 In the experiment, households in seven habitations are randomly assigned different modes of electricity pricing on a weekly basis.
-Results will be published in 2018.
+The results will be published in 2018.

-* [New Global of Aalto University](http://newglobal.aalto.fi){:target="_blank"} - I am a member of interdisciplinary innovation and action research network New Global.
+## New Global of Aalto University

+I am a member of an [interdisciplinary innovation and action research network New Global](http://newglobal.aalto.fi){:target="_blank"}.
 Through action research, experimentation, co-creation this network aims to foster the necessary capabilities for co-creating frugal and reverse innovations in global systems.

-* <u>PhD Research project: The importance of frugal energy innovations in global energy transitions</u>.
+## PhD Research project: The importance of frugal energy innovations in global energy transitions.

 Since 2015, I have studied off-grid and island solutions and PV (photovoltaic) technologies and India.
 Special focus was chosen as the technical reliability and sustainability questions of energy technologies that are manufactured low-cost.
 Research work is versatile.
 By far, I have conducted<br>

   * **laboratory tests** for energy system components;
   * **technical data analysis** and mathematical simulations;